Equity 1031 Exchange Blog

 Consistency in how the property is used is also very important when strengthening intent in an exchange.
 If the property was consistently rented out or used for business purposes during the holding period, it strongly supports the intent for investment.
 Personal use can undermine this claim.
 A clear, well-documented use of the property as an investment increases the likelihood of a successful 1031 exchange.

-Common investment situations and 1031 exchanges
+Common Investment Situations and 1031 Exchanges

 Let’s go through some examples of different investments and property usage to determine whether the property might qualify for a 1031 exchange.